Small Town Dead

 Small Town Dead is the third studio album by hard rock group Bleeker Ridge.
 It is their first to be released under a record label, and their only release with Roadrunner Records.

+Bruce Moore of V13 Media described the album as "12 tracks of top notch hard rock music."
+He added: "Bleeker Ridge combines skilled musicianship with a brilliant production, upbeat rock n’ roll tracks and good songwriting; the result is a series of well-crafted hard rock tunes."